Directory Wizards Inc.

-These errors indicate your LDAP server is set to Require Signing.
-UnitySync does not perform data signing.
-With this requirement set on the LDAP directory, UnitySync fails to bind to the server and returns the error shown above.
+These errors indicate your LDAP server is configured to Require Signing.
+UnitySync, however, does not perform data signing.
+With this requirement configured on the LDAP directory, UnitySync fails to bind to the server and returns the error shown above.

 Per a Microsoft TechNet article: